grafana/plugin-tools/docusaurus/docs/e2e-test-a-plugin/ci.md

 ## Playwright report

 The end-to-end tooling generates a Playwright HTML test report for every Grafana version that is being tested.
 In case any of the tests fail, a Playwright trace viewer is also generated along with the report.
-The `Upload artifacts` step in the example workflows uploads the report as an artifact.
+The `Upload artifacts` step in the example workflows uploads the report to GitHub as an artifact.

 To find information on how to download and view the report, refer to the [Playwright documentation](https://playwright.dev/docs/ci-intro#html-report).